Roomade: Century Center Project, 1999

 In 1999, Antwerp Open, an urban culture unit of the City of Antwerp, invited Barbara Vanderlinden from Roomade to conceive the contemporary visual arts section in the context of the Van Dyck year.
 In addition to the Laboratorium exhibition and the Ambient City project, she started the Century Center Project, a series of exhibitions on vacant office floors of the Century Center, London Tower, De Keyserlei 58–60 in 2018 Antwerp.
-This was in the immediate vicinity of the Central Station where one could take the elevator to the vacant floors via an inconspicuous glass front between a burger joint and a newsagent.
 For a month, the fourth second of the Century Center was the solitary workspace of the Korean Koo Jeong-a.
 The result was a poetic installation with countless and sometimes almost imperceptible intervention by Koo.
 The most striking 'things' were put together scale models of a postal, telecommunications and station building.
-The glue used, the scissors and the razor-sharp blades were scattered here and there.
-The presentation of the banal everyday materials at the interface between waste and art.
-There were constellations with flakes of walls and pencils or elastic bands scattered in a pictorial way and mini architectural models made of plastic packaging boxes.
-Here and there she sprinkled talcum powder on a table or around the contours of objects as 'snow.'
 About this project, Luc Lambrecht wrote in the Dutch daily newspaper De Morgen: "For the general public, it remains a problematic exhibition: there is little to see, but with a little fingertip a whole world can open up.
 It is precisely in the non-artistic nature of this intervention that lies the poetry that clings to the ordinary and neglected detail of everyday life."
-After a presentation by Koo Jeong-a on the second floor, the exhibition Office Project by Tomoko Takahashi opened on the fourth floor, where she exhibited piles of discarded office furniture, computer screens and hardware, toys, tools, typewriters, household utensils, and all kinds of junk.
-She meticulously assembled this material into islands of activity and workplaces.
-In the 'archive' there was a pile of computer paper on the floor.
-Elsewhere in a 'process room' there was a mass of electronics next to a cluttered series of photos of numbered containers; in the 'accounting' department, calculators rattle, and so on.
-Elsewhere, smaller compositions laid on the floor, again built around a particular motif or function (for example, a coffee corner, a technique section [for coarse and fine], and a relaxation area).
-Here and there, an image monitor was lighted up hesitantly, a fan was spinning, or a turntable spun something trivial endlessly.
-Takahashi allowed enough chaos and accidents to stop an all too one-sided interpretation.
-Via the centrally located void, visitors from the upper floor of the temporary exhibition space could look at the lower floors, which served as offices.
+After a presentation by Koo Jeong-a on the second floor, the exhibition Office Project by Tomoko Takahashi opened on the fourth floor.